 I was asked to write the eulogy a couple of hours before the funeral.
 Nobody had the strength to do it and I couldn’t not do it.
 His son Christos, with tears in his eyes shared some beautiful sentences and I did the rest.

-I wept and wept writing it so I asked my sister, Stella, to read it, as she rarely cries in front of us but I was going to be right next to her the whole time, in case she breaks.
+I wept and wept writing it so I asked my sister, Stella, to read it, as she rarely cries in front of others but I was going to be right next to her the whole time, in case she breaks.

 After a short, half an hour service, it was time for the eulogy.

 Stella and I went up.
-She read the first sentence and then broke down.
-I looked around, his three beloved sons, my aunties, my mum, my cousin, everyone wept already.
-Flashbacks from the last time I had to read a eulogy, my aunt’s funeral 4 years ago kept coming to my thoughts.
+She read the first sentence and then burst into tears.
+I looked around, his three beloved sons, my aunties, my mum, my cousin, everyone weeping.
+Flashbacks from the last time I had to read a eulogy, my aunt’s funeral 4 years ago kept coming to my mind.

 I needed to do it for my uncle.
 With tears streaming down my face and with breaking voice I took over and managed to read it until the end.

 ‘Until we meet again.
 Rest in peace our beloved Spyro’…

 And then the priest said… ‘Δεύτε τελευταίον ασπασμόν’ (‘the last embrace/goodbye’) where for the last time we say goodbye.
 Probably the worst but also the most necessary part of the service.
-A final peek at the dead, to help the brain realise their spirit has left their body. (as much as possible anyway, he just looked he was peacefully asleep).
+A final peek at the dead, to help the brain realise their spirit has left their body. (in theory anyway, he just looked he was peacefully asleep).
 Closure.

-I’ve been grieving for my uncle for the last week but because I never said goodbye to my grandpa, I still feel he went somewhere and he will soon be back.
+I’ve been grieving for my uncle for the last week but because I never said goodbye to my grandpa, I still feel he went somewhere else and he will soon be back.
 It’s crazy.